TomaszBury/The-ultimate-pandas-bootcamp-advanced-python-data-analysis/README.md

 ### **ValueError: All arrays must be of the same length**

-# 68 Bonus - Four more ways to build DataFrames
+# 68 in 67.file Bonus - Four more ways to build DataFrames

 The enumerate function